University of Toronto: Culture and student life

+Graduation years

+An informal tradition at the University of Toronto is for students (especially those in the Faculty of Applied Science and Engineering) to write their year of graduation as its last two digits with a capital letter "T" between them.
+For example, a graduate of the class of 1976 is denoted as "7T6".
+When pronounced, "seven-tee-six" is meant to sound like "seventy-six".

 Greek life

 The University of Toronto is home to the first collegiate fraternity in Canada, Zeta Psi, whose Toronto chapter has been active since 1879.
-Today, there are many further fraternity chapters at the university.
+Today, there are many further fraternity and sorority chapters at the St. George campus and some at the Scarborough campus.

 Theatre and music

 Sunlight fills Knox College Chapel during a Christmas concert of the engineering faculty's Skule Choir.